-World Quilt Competition XXI: On Tour
+World Quilt Competition XXII: On Tour

 New Quilts of Northern California

 This juried exhibit is an annual PIQF favorite.
 View the work of Northern California’s most well-known and upcoming quilt makers.
 This amazing exhibition of recent works is presented by the Northern California Quilt Council and curated by NCQC Board members.

 American Folk Heroes – Leotie Richards

 American Folk Heroes is a series of twelve art quilts created as fabric portraits of unique and compelling Americans.
 Some of the heroes are quite well known like Bob Dylan and Amelia Earhart while others such as the black American Arctic explorer Matthew Henson will be a surprise to many.
 The intent is to bring their deeds, talents, and accomplishments to light for the inspiration of the viewer.
 The quilts incorporate cutting-edge quilting techniques and unusual textiles such as leather and fur.

 Beyond Our Borders – Rachel Clark, Gayle Hazen & Corlis Taylor